-- relationships, either named on the stone or deduced from nearby stones and further research.
+Either named on the stone or deduced from nearby stones and further research.
 I found two “mystery men” buried in my family plot, and subsequent research led me to my third-great-grandmother’s first marriage.
-Here’s my post about that.

-- maiden names.
 They may be on a woman’s grave marker or on a burial record, if it names parents or if her father or another relative owned the plot.
 Or you may discover the maiden name by researching those buried near her.
-It’s a bit hard to see in this photo, but my great-great-grandmother’s stone has her maiden name, Ladenkoetter:

-- membership in fraternal societies, religious organizations or unions, revealed by symbols on the gravestone.
-Here’s a nice collection of photos of gravestone symbols and their interpretations.
+These are revealed by symbols on the gravestone.
+Here’s a list of gravestone symbols and their interpretations.
 These can lead you to records of the fraternal society.

-- immigrant place of origin.
 This is one I haven’t encountered in my own research, but genealogy experts recommend checking burial records and gravestones for immigrant birth places.
-I found a photo on the Everyone Has a Story blog of an Irish immigrant’s tombstone with his county and parish of birth.

-- religion, especially if the person is buried in a cemetery affiliated with a church.
+This is especially true if the person is buried in a cemetery affiliated with a church.
 If not, a burial record might include a religion or the name of a church where services were held.